Overview of the international and domestic legislation and standards that apply in Australia.

 - details and requirements of the accredited marine surveyor scheme

-- fees that may be charged under the National Law.
+- fees that may be charged for things done under the National Law.

-Marine orders made under the National Law set out the specific requirements in relation to certification, vessel identification and administrative requirements.
+Marine orders made under the national law set out the specific requirements in relation to vessel and operational safety certification, vessel identification and administrative requirements.

-Marine orders also applies vessel safety standards for vessel construction, equipment, design, operations and seafarer qualifications.
+Marine orders also set out vessel safety standards for vessel construction, equipment, design, operations and also for obtaining seafarer certificates.

 - International Convention for the Safety of Life at Sea (SOLAS)